blehman/pycon2015/README.md

 0. How to use numpy (basic tutorial).
 1. How to deal with heterogenous data.
   - Replace NA w/ median values (see .fillna(median_features) in Random notes)
   - Consideration for factorizing (see example below) categorical variables: if we have labels like *British, American, German*, we could represent them as *(0, 1, 2)*; however, this implicitly assumes that the distance beteen British and German is larger than the distance between Bristish and American.
 Appropriate?
 2. How to massage data when it doesn't fit into a regular numpy array.
 3. How to select and evaluate models.
-  - ROC Curve is a way to look at the tradeoff between true positive and false positives for various tuning.
+  - ROC Curve for each model is a way to look at the tradeoff between true positive and false positives for various tuning.
+It assumes that the line y=x is random w/ an area under the curve being 0.5.
+The area under the ROC curver > 0.5 suggests the quality of the model. *note: up and left on the ROC curve is desirable (less false positives and more true positives)*

   - Cross Validation with a *sufficient* number of folds allows us to test and possibly improve the model. (see %%time below for trade off of increasing the number of folds).
 The improvement comes from helping us choose, for example, a (regularization) value for C in regression.

   - GridSearchCV can optimize selected parameters for a model.
 It uses k folds in cross validation (see GradientBoostingClassifier) to output a mean validation score for each combination of parameters.
 So the output is a set of scores for each model.
 Sorting this list based on the on the mean validation score, we can find our *best* combination. (note: setting `n_job=-1` can be help parallelize the process).

+  - Imputer can be used build statistics for each feature, remove the missing values, and then test the affects of data-snooping *note: review this process in the notebook*.

 4. How to classify/cluster text based data.
+  - TfidfVectorizer(min_df=2) is set to only keep the documents that has words that appear at most twice in the dataset.
+The output is a unique sparse matrix that does NOT store the zeros (ie. compressed).

 ###(\#3) Winning Machine Learning Competitions With Scikit-Learn w/ Ben Hamner
 Audience level: Intermediate